 Why are poplars and willows potential sources of valuable supplementary forage?
 Their foliage contains valuable compounds called condensed tannins (CT) and phenolic glcosides (like aspirin) and these can provide better feed value than poor or dried-up pasture, according to Professor Peter Kemp of Massey University.

-Professor Peter Kemp found that a 5-10 year-old tree yielded up to 22 kg per tree of edible forage, and that poplars and willows were similar in nutritive value, although the CT level was usually higher in willows.
+Professor Peter Kemp found that a 5 to 10-year-old tree yielded up to 22 kg per tree of edible forage and that poplars and willows were similar in nutritive value, although the CT level was usually higher in willows.
 The tree bark also had good nutritive value.